lbseale/HaskellSchool/en/lessons/basics/functions.md

 ```

 This ability to do partial application unlocks many abilities, one of which allowing you to build computations whose
-parameters are not available all at the same time during the program's lifetime.
+parameters are not available all at the same time during the programme's lifetime.

 ## Named functions